-This clause is mandatory for all external procedures that perform operating system I/O. Failing to specify this clause for a procedure that performs I/O can produce unpredictable results and even cause the database, if not the entire system, to reset.
+This clause is mandatory for all functions that perform operating system I/O. Not specifying this clause for a function that performs I/O can produce unpredictable results and even cause the database, if not the entire system, to reset.
+See CREATE AUTHORIZATION and REPLACE AUTHORIZATION.

-- If you do not specify an authorization name, then you must create a default DEFINER authorization name (see CREATE AUTHORIZATION and REPLACE AUTHORIZATION) before a user attempts to execute the procedure.
+- If you do not specify an authorization name, you must create a default DEFINER authorization name before a user attempts to execute the function.

-- If you have specified an authorization name, then an object with that name must be created before the you can execute the procedure.
+- If you have specified an authorization name, an authorization object with that name must be created before you can execute the function.

-The system returns a warning message to the requestor when no authorization name exists at the time the procedure is being created.
+The system returns a warning message to the requestor when no authorization name exists at the time the UDF is being created.